Vyral/brian-lessinger/_posts/2019-06-24-how-can-you-buy-and-sell-a-home-simultaneously.md

 {% include youtube.html %}

-We’ve been hearing a lot from homeowners who have equity and want to sell their current home and find a new one.
-There are a couple of good ways to do this.
+We’ve been hearing a lot from homeowners who want to sell their current home, take advantage of the equity they have, and then go out to purchase a new one.There are a couple of good ways to do this.

 First, we should talk about the options you have for your new home.
 Then we’ll have you speak with a lender to see if you can buy your new house before you sell your current one. **This is the easiest way to go about it, but most people can’t afford two mortgages at once.**